NV Nation Recommended Solutions for Nevada

 • Successful maintenance of sobriety and employment will be financially incentivized.

-• US veterans and those unable to work due to health or advanced age will be evaluated for long term occupancy.
+• US veterans and those unable to work due to health or advanced age will be evaluated for long-term occupancy.

 Post and secondary academic performance ~ SOLUTION: School choice equals healthy competition.

-• Reorganization of the upside down numbers of school administrators (that do not instruct), will free up funds to raise incentived pay for teacher performance and additional instructional (not administrative) staff.Competitive base pay to secure successful employment recruitment for teachers.
+• Reorganization of the upside-down numbers of school administrators (who do not instruct) will free up funds to raise incentive pay for teacher performance and additional instructional (not administrative) staff.
+Competitive base pay to secure successful employment recruitment for teachers.

-• Strict academic only learning day, i.e., removal of woke and highly personal subject matter surveys, relieving teachers and students of non educational burdens not relating to the bottom line of a youth's successful education.
+• Strict academic-only learning day, i.e., removal of woke and highly personal subject matter surveys, relieving teachers and students of non-educational burdens not relating to the bottom line of a youth's successful education.